Brecim/WordBombUtility/README.md

 If there are any concerns, please contact me in the Issues tab in this repository.

+## Requirements
+- A modern Java JRE
+_Proper OS packages will be introduced in later versions._

 ## OS Support
-All of the listed operating systems are supported, however not all are tested, so your mileage may vary.
+All of the listed operating systems are technically supported, however your mileage may vary.
 Any reports about your experiences in an untested OS are very appreciated. <3

 - Windows 10 and above